j3k0/cordova-plugin-purchase-documentation/discover/micro-example.md

 The project is on GitHub: [https://github.com/j3k0/cordova-purchase-micro-example](https://github.com/j3k0/cordova-purchase-micro-example)

-{% hint style="info" %}
-Note that it's a simple example that doesn't handle error cases, but it's fully functional.
+> Note that it's a simple example that doesn't handle error cases, but it's fully functional.
 In-App Purchases don't have to hard!
-{% endhint %}